-The Interest Income Allocation Report is available on HE+ System/WisWAP | Fiscal to assist Agencies with properly reporting all interest income earned on advance funds to the proper fund source (EAP, PB, and DOE).
+The Interest Income Allocation Report is available in the HE+ System to assist agencies with properly reporting all interest income earned on advance funds to the proper fund source (LIHEAP or PB).
 Advances are made from one or more contract funds at the beginning of the contract year and Agencies are required to maintain advance amounts received in an interest-bearing bank account.
 As individual contract funds are expended through the course of the contract period, it is necessary for advance amounts to be reallocated to contract funds with sufficient available balances.
 The Interest Income Allocation report provides Agencies with the correct percent allocation breakdown by fund for the month they are reporting expenses.
 Agencies are required to use this report when reporting interest income amounts earned on the monthly invoice.
 The invoice will have the total amount of interest reported by date, broken out by funding source.